PiDiBi/app-services-migration/asp-first.md

     - Click **OK**
   - Click **OK**

-Azure will now create the hybrid connection using BizTalk.
+Azure will now create the hybrid connection.
 Once this is completed you will need to install the necessary software on Windows.

 #### Install and configure the hybrid connection listener